morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/3-transaction-fees-on-morphism.md

 description: Upgrade your blockchain experience with Morphism - the secure decentralized, cost0efficient, and high-performing optimstic zk-rollup solution.
 Try it now!
 ---

-Transaction fees on Morphism work a lot like fees on Ethereum.
-However, Layer 2 introduces some new paradigms that means it can never be exactly like Ethereum.
-Luckily, Morphism's EVM equivalence makes these differences easy to understand and even easier to handle within your app.
+On Morphism, transaction fees share similarities with those on Ethereum, but the Layer 2 environment introduces distinct aspects that preclude a direct one-to-one comparison.
+Fortunately, Morphism’s commitment to EVM equivalence simplifies these distinctions, facilitating a seamless and manageable experience within your applications.

-This page includes the formula for calculating the gas cost of transactions on Morphism.
+Outlined below is the formula used to calculate gas costs associated with transactions on Morphism.

+There are two cost components for a transaction on Morphism: the L2 execution fee and the L1 data/security fee.

 <!--You can also [use our SDK]() to calculate those costs for you. -->

-There are two costs for transaction on Morphism: the L2 execution fee and the L1 data/security fee.

 ## The L2 execution fee

-Just like on Ethereum, transactions on Morphism have to pay **gas** for the amount of computation and storage that they use.
+Transactions on Morphism, much like those on Ethereum, incur **gas** fees proportional to the computation and storage they consume.

-Every L2 transaction will pay some **execution fee**, equal to the amount of gas used by the transaction multiplied by the gas price attached to the transaction.
+Every L2 transaction incurs some **execution fee**, which is the product of the gas used by the transaction and the gas price specified for that transaction.

-This is exactly how fees work on Ethereum with the added bonus that gas prices on Morphism are seriously low.
+This mirrors fees on  Ethereum, with the added advantage that gas prices on Morphism are significantly lower.

-Here's the (simple) math:
+The calculation is straightforward:

 ```
 l2_execution_fee = transaction_gas_price * l2_gas_used